They All Laughed: Murder of Dorothy Stratten

 Dorothy Stratten had begun an affair with Bogdanovich during filming.
 Paul Snider, her estranged husband and manager, hired a private detective to follow her.
-They separated and Stratten moved in with Bogdanovich, planning to file for divorce.
+Stratten then moved in with Bogdanovich, planning to file for divorce.
 When Snider was certain he had lost his wife and protégé, he murdered her and then committed suicide.
 These events were depicted in Bob Fosse's 1983 film Star 80 (where Bogdanovich's counterpart was named Aram Nicholas, played by Roger Rees) and the television film Death of a Centerfold: The Dorothy Stratten Story (1981).

 Bogdanovich says Frank Sinatra let him have the rights to several of his songs for a cheap price because Sinatra felt sorry for Bogdanovich after Stratten's murder.

 Release

 Before the film was released, Time shut down its filmmaking division.
 20th Century Fox, which retained North American distribution rights, test-marketed the film in Providence, Rhode Island and Minneapolis, but was disappointed with the results and pulled the film's release.
 Bogdanovich decided to distribute the film himself.
 His manager later claimed the director spent $5 million, but it made less than $1 million in ticket sales.
 This contributed to the director declaring bankruptcy in 1985.
 Bogdanovich:

 It was a nightmare.
 Dorothy was murdered and I went crazy.
 I decided I would buy the film back from Fox and I lost my shirt distributing it myself which was insanity.
 Unfortunately, nobody stopped me.
 So it didn’t get great distribution because you can’t self-distribute.
 It's impossible.
 For example, we played 15 weeks at the Music Hall in Beverly Hills.
 It was a huge success.
 We got a great theatre in Westwood and it broke all the records, and they pulled it right out because Paramount wanted the theatre for Reds.

 Bogdanovich later wrote about the making of the film in the 1984 book The Killing of the Unicorn.

-The film premiered at the Venice Film Festival on September 2, 1981, and was later released in theathers in the United States on November 20 of that same year.
+The film premiered at the Venice Film Festival on September 2, 1981, and was later released in theaters in the United States on November 20 of that same year.

+The film was released to VHS on January 31, 1995; HBO Home Video released the film to DVD (as a 25th Anniversary Edition) on October 17, 2006.
+It started streaming on HBO Max in March 2024.